Prompt Engineering · OrevateAI

 Imagine you’re asking a general knowledge AI about a very recent scientific breakthrough.
 Without RAG, it might not have access to that information.
 With RAG, it can quickly search a curated database of scientific papers, find the relevant breakthrough details, and then use that information to formulate its answer.
 This process significantly reduces the chances of the AI providing outdated or speculative information.

-Expert Tip: When I first started experimenting with RAG, I noticed a dramatic drop in ‘hallucinations’ (where the AI makes things up) just by connecting it to a small, well-organized internal document repository.
-The key was ensuring the documents were relevant to the questions I was asking.
+Expert Tip: When first implementing RAG, users report a dramatic drop in ‘hallucinations’ (where the AI generates fabricated information) simply by connecting it to a small, well-organized internal document repository.
+The key is ensuring the documents are relevant to the questions being asked.

 How Does RAG Actually Work?